-These findings provides the bridge to an extensive literature on financial fragmentation in the EMU during the GFC and the ESDC documented in the markets of numerous assets.3 The study of McLemore et al. (2022) analyses changes in global banking over the last decades.
-They use a dataset compiled by the Bank of International Settlements dataset that indicates a deceleration in financial integration since the onset of the GFC.
-McCauley et al. (2019) show that the decline in global cross-border banking since 2007 is driven by European banks.
+This finding provides the bridge to an extensive literature on financial fragmentation in the EMU during the GFC and the ESDC documented in the markets of numerous assets.
 Financial fragmentation has disrupted the transmission of the single monetary policy (Durré et al., 2014) causing economic costs (Hristov et al., 2012; Bijsterbosch and Falagiarda, 2015) consistent with the predictions of macroeconomic models incorporating financial frictions (Gerali et al., 2010; Bocola, 2016).
-Most existing studies find a partial reversal of fragmentation following the announcement of the Outright Transactions Programme (OMT) in July 2012, also documented by the European Central Bank (2015).
+The majority of existing studies find a partial reversal of fragmentation following the announcement of the Outright Transactions Programme (OMT) in July 2012, also documented by the European Central Bank (2015).
 The literature has also established a strong feedback loop between fiscal and banking risk, particularly strong among euro area countries during the ESDC (Alter and Schüler; 2012); Acharya et al., 2014; Fahri and Tirole, 2018) and has highlighted the important role of the ECB's unconventional monetary policy for reversing the dynamics of crisis (Delatte et al., 2017; Afonso et al., 2018).
 Our paper contributes to this strand of the literature by providing evidence that private bank deposits also display the fragmentation dynamics present in other areas of the euro financial system; and that the ECB's unconventional monetary policy has moderated these fragmentation dynamics.
-We show that the stabilisation effect that unconventional monetary policy has had on the link between euro area sovereign bond spreads and their macro/fiscal determinants is also present in the link between relative deposits and macro/fiscal risk.
+Specifically, our study provides evidence that the stabilisation effect unconventional monetary policy has had on the link between euro area sovereign bond spreads and their macro/fiscal determinants is also present in the link between relative deposits and macro/fiscal risk.